Example: HTTPS Proxy Action with an HTTP Content Action

 This example shows how to configure an HTTPS proxy with an HTTP content action to direct inbound requests to different internal web servers based on the content of the HTTP host header and the path in the decrypted HTTP request.
 This type of routing is sometimes referred to as host header redirect.

 In this example, content inspection is enabled in the HTTPS-Server proxy action.
 To use content actions with the HTTPS proxy, you must enable content inspection.
 To route HTTPS requests based on the domain without content inspection, you can configure domain name rules in the proxy action.
-For an example, see Example: HTTPS Proxy Action with Domain Name Rules.
+For an example, go to Example: HTTPS Proxy Action with Domain Name Rules.

 In this example, an organization has two web servers on the private network and they want to use a single public IP address for inbound HTTPS connections both servers.